-I thought so too until I went to Reunion Island this summer (winter at the island as it is located south of the equator).
+I thought so too until I went to Reunion Island in the summer of 2019, or what was winter at the island as it is located south of the equator.
 This remote Indian Ocean island lies between Mauritius and Madagascar and is a French overseas territory.

 Parts of the island are remote, accessible only via strenuous hiking.
 And some parts that are accessible like the lunar landscape surrounding the Piton de la Fournaise – one of the most active volcanos in the world, look surreal from an aerial view.
 And this was the reason why we took a helicopter ride, albeit expensive, over the island.